Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Motivation Study

+\shortname\ seeks to identify reasoning-critical heads to reveal inherent mechanisms underlying reasoning in reasoning large language models and use those heads to guide KV cache compression to improve the efficiency in reasoning decoding.
+By reducing memory usage and computational overhead during inference, this approach may contribute to more environmentally sustainable deployment of large-scale language models.
+As a KV cache compression technique, \shortname\ may introduce some degree of performance degradation, as is common for efficiency methods.
+Such effects can vary depending on downstream tasks and deployment settings, and should therefore be carefully evaluated when applied in real-world systems.

-\subsection{Motivation Study}
+\section{Motivation Study}

-We provide a comprehensive motivation study on two mainstream small reasoning models (Llama-3.1-8B-R1 and Qwen-2.5-7B-R1 \citep{deepseek-ai2025deepseekr1incentivizing}) and their instruct variants (Llama-3.1-8B-Inst \citep{dubey2024llama3} and Qwen-2.5-7B-Inst \footnote{We use Qwen-2.5-Math-7B-Instruct \citep{yang2024qwen2} as the instruct baseline, abbreviated as Qwen-2.5-7B-Inst for naming consistency, since Qwen-2.5-7B-R1 (deepseek-ai/DeepSeek-R1-Distill-Qwen-7B) was based on Qwen-2.5-Math-7B} \citep{yang2024qwen2}).
-We conduct the evaluation on two typical token-dropping methods (H$_2$O \citep{zhang2023h2oheavyhittera} and R-KV \citep{cai2025rkvredundancyaware}) and one head-reallocation method (DuoAttention \citep{xiao2024duoattentionefficienta}) across four benchmarks, including GSM8K \citep{cobbe2021trainingverifiers}, Math500 \citep{lightman2023letsverifya}, AIME25 \citep{MAA2024AIME}, MBPP \citep{austin2021program}. \Figref{fig:motivation_full} presents that all compression methods maintain relatively stable performance on instruct models but drop substantially on reasoning models as compression increases.
+We provide a comprehensive motivation study on three mainstream reasoning models: Llama-3.1-8B-R1~\citep{deepseek-ai2025deepseekr1incentivizing}, Qwen-2.5-7B-R1~\citep{deepseek-ai2025deepseekr1incentivizing}, and Qwen-3-4B-Thinking~\footnote{It is the Qwen3-4B-Thinking-2507 instead of Qwen3-4B, which is a hybrid model in reasoning and instruct.}~\citep{yang2025qwen3}, and their instruct variants: Llama-3.1-8B-Inst \citep{dubey2024llama3}, Qwen-2.5-7B-Inst \footnote{We use Qwen-2.5-Math-7B-Instruct \citep{yang2024qwen2} as the instruct baseline, abbreviated as Qwen-2.5-7B-Inst for naming consistency, since Qwen-2.5-7B-R1 (deepseek-ai/DeepSeek-R1-Distill-Qwen-7B) was based on Qwen-2.5-Math-7B} \citep{yang2024qwen2}, and Qwen-3-4B-Instruct~\footnote{It is the Qwen3-4B-Instruct-2507.}\citep{yang2025qwen3}.
+We conduct the evaluation on two typical token-dropping methods: H$_2$O \citep{zhang2023h2oheavyhittera} and R-KV \citep{cai2025rkvredundancyaware}, and one head-reallocation method: DuoAttention \citep{xiao2024duoattentionefficienta}, across four benchmarks, including GSM8K \citep{cobbe2021trainingverifiers}, Math500 \citep{lightman2023letsverifya}, AIME24 \citep{MAA2024AIME}, MBPP \citep{austin2021program}. \cref{fig:motivation_full} presents that all compression methods maintain relatively stable performance on instruct models but drop substantially on reasoning models as compression increases.

 We further analyze the error modes on reasoning models in the above evaluation.
-We observed three error modes: repetitive errors (excessively repeating token sequences), incorrect errors (generating wrong answers), and overlength errors (generating sequences that exceed normal length baselines), as illustrated in \Figref{fig:example_error}.
-The detailed error modes can be seen in \Figref{fig:error_full}.
+We observed three error modes: repetitive errors (excessively repeating token sequences), incorrect errors (generating wrong answers), and overlength errors (generating sequences that exceed normal length baselines), as illustrated in \cref{fig:example_error}.
+The detailed error modes can be seen in \cref{fig:error_full}.

-\subsection{Experiment Details}
+\section{Experiment Details}

 \textbf{Dataset Construction.} We construct training data from the DeepScaleR dataset \citep{deepscaler2025}, which contains about 40,000 diverse and challenging mathematical reasoning problems.
 For each model, we generate solutions using the respective reasoning model with greedy decoding, filter correct solutions, then randomly sample 3,000 problems for training.
 The selected problems are distributed across different output token lengths as follows: 600 problems each for 0-2k and 2k-4k tokens, 1,000 problems for 4k-6k tokens, and 800 problems for 6k-8k tokens.